Airport Tips & Quick Reference Guide to Zayed Abu Dhabi International Airport (AUH) - Non Official

 Terminal +info

-Abu Dhabi International Airport opened Terminal A in October 2023.
+Zayed International Airport opened Terminal A in October 2023.

 It is a brand new terminal, one of the biggest in the world, able to process up to 45 million passengers per year.